o3de/o3de.org/content/docs/release-notes/archive/2107-1-release-notes.md

 ### Physics and Simulation

-* Blast Destruction implemented
+* NVIDIA Blast Destruction implemented
 * New Visibility interface for culling and occlusion using spatial-hash implementation
 * CryPhysics replaced with Physics API; implemented PhysX support
-* NvCloth support is available!
+* NVIDIA Cloth support is available!
 ​

 ### Editor

-* Editor extended
+* Editor extended with Python scripting support
 * White Box polygonal shape/modelling tool added to Editor
 * Implemented White Box python scripting and toolchain support with import/export
 * Script Canvas 2.0 implemented with full visual compile to Lua
+* Created a new Atom-native Editor viewport.
+The Editor viewport now supports rendering in DirectX 12 or Vulkan!
+* Implemented a new Viewport Interaction Model, designed to make editing within Lumberyard more intuitive and enjoyable!

 ### Networking